scottjoe1996/CurrencyConverter/README.md

 This program allows the user to convert currency between US dollars, Pound sterling or Euro.
-This is my first attempt at java, there is alot to improve.
+This is my first attempt at java, there is alot to improve.I chose this as I thought it would be the easiest to impliment many methods from chapters 1-10.